eosrio/hyperion-docs/docs/providers/setup/hyperion_configuration.md

 ```

 !!! note
-    This command will also check the connection to Elasticsearch, Rabbitmq and Redis.
+    This command will check the connection to Elasticsearch, RabbitMQ, Redis and MongoDB.
 Make sure everything is up and
     running.
+The wizard will prompt you for each service's host, credentials, and connection details.

 You can use `./hyp-config connections test` to test connectivity at any point and `./hyp-config connections reset` to back up and remove the current configuration.